Easter Bunny Bait Recipe (Easter Puppy Chow)

 - Rest.
 Allow the bunny bait to rest on wax paper for about 15 minutes before you dig in.
 This allows the chocolate to harden and avoids making a mess!

-Once set, you can transfer your Easter snack mix to an airtight container or sealable bag.
-They will stay fresh at room temperature for up to two weeks.
+Allow the snack mix to cool completely, and store it in an airtight container or sealable bag at room temperature for up to two weeks.

 Easter Bunny Bait Recipe (Easter Puppy Chow)